Betty teaches you the importance of keeping your OFFLINE identity separate from your ONLINE identity

 Personal Information: Public Tweets

-Hey Cadets!
+Hey cadets!
 Do you use Twitter?
 Well, if your “tweets” are public, the U.S. Government is logging them all in a database!
 That’s right, the Library of Congress now has a record of every time you wrote “I’m having a really awesome meatball sandwich” or “My socks are bunched between my toes and it’s driving me nuts!” or anything else you’ve ever tweeted about.

 The Library of Congress says that they’re keeping track of the tweets because they are a great research tool.
 They hope that future researchers can use this Twitter database.
 I know that it really will be a terrific research tool for future generations but…I don’t know.
 I don’t think I’m comfortable with my tweets being kept in some database forever!
 Though I suppose if I really wanted to keep something private, I wouldn’t tweet about it publically in the first place.
 What do you think about all this?